Welcome to the TūHOE blog

 COVID-19 ALERT LEVEL 2

 The health and safety of our iwi is important to us.
-Aotearoa is now in Alert Level 2, and we each have an individual responsibility to continue to protect our communities and eliminate Covid-19.
-In accordance with Alert Level 2, Tūhoe Te Uru Taumatua tari will re-open Monday 18 May.
-However,visitors can expect to see appropriate public health measures in place.
-If you have a general inquiry, please contact us via phone.
+At Alert Level 2, we each had an individual responsibility to continue to protect our communities and eliminate Covid-19.
+Tūhoe Te Uru Taumatua tari re-opened Monday 18 May.
+However, visitors can expect to see appropriate public health measures in place.
+If you have a general inquiry, please contact us via phone 07 312 9659

 TE UREWERA TO RE-OPEN AT ALERT LEVEL 2 - WITH SAFETY MEASURES